Including accessibility in job descriptions

 Knowledge of IT accessibility issues for users with disabilities; familiarity with accessibility standards and best practices; experience testing for accessibility; and demonstrated ability to design content/applications with accessibility considerations.

-This is a good start, but more detail is recommended, particularly in positions that involve technology purchase, development, deployment, and support.
+This is a good start, but more detail is recommended, particularly in positions that involve technology purchasing, development, deployment, or support.

 Here are a few examples of additional job requirements that might be included in a position announcement:

 - Accessible user interfaces: Experience designing and creating user interfaces that work well for a wide range of users, including people with vision, dexterity, and other limitations who use assistive technologies.

 - Evaluations: Experience conducting accessibility evaluations of websites and web applications.

 - Semantics and ARIA: Understanding of the concepts of semantic mark-up (HTML elements that state the type of content they contain, such as paragraphs, headings, lists and list items, and forms).

 - Continuous accessibility evaluation: Experience at evaluating accessibility of their product at each stage of its development.